tito-arch/BABC-2/content/posts/conversational-ai-dangerous-ai-the-journey-to-ai-conciousness.md

 **/ˈkɒnʃəsnəs/**

-a person's awareness or perception of something.
+A person's awareness or perception of something.

-but how can measure consciousness?
+But how can measure consciousness?
 There is simply no way.
-It is the main reasons believe there is God, it separates us from animals.
+It is one of the main reasons atheists believe there is God, it separates us from animals.
 Could AI achieve this state in the future?

 Many animals are conscious and consciousness is not entangled with long-term memory.
 We might one day achieve a state of consciousness and still argue whether we got to that point.
 To achieve this maybe we will have to change how models are trained.
 But how do you train consciousness when it's not falsifiable and cannot be tested?